 If you enjoy wine, which I’m sure you do because you’re reading a wine blog, I’m almost 100% certain you’ve seen the term balance.
-Maybe on the back of a wine label, in a tasting note online or spoken about at a restaurant or cellar door.
-The word ‘balanced’ is one of the most thrown-around wine terms I think I’ve seen.
-But what does balance in wine mean?
-And how important is it?
-In this wine terms explained, we’ll dive into what it actually means.
+Maybe on the back of a wine label, in a tasting note online, or spoken about at a restaurant or cellar door.
+The word “balanced” is one of the most thrown-around wine terms I think I’ve ever seen.
+But what is balance in wine, exactly?
+And how important is it really?
+In this wine terms explained post, we’ll dive into what it actually means.

-Balance is actually extremely important in wine, and is one of the most sought-after characteristics.
-Because when a wine is balanced, you are in for a great drinking experience.
+Balance is extremely important in wine, and it’s one of the most sought-after characteristics you’ll come across.
+Because when a wine is balanced, you’re in for a great drinking experience.

-Balance is the harmony between all the different components of the wine and how well they come together.
-It isn’t about the absolute levels of each component, but how they integrate with the other components to create a whole experience.
+Balance is the harmony between all the different components of a wine and how well they come together.
+It isn’t about the absolute levels of each component on its own, but how they integrate to create a whole experience.

 There are five components of wine: acid, alcohol, sweetness, tannin and concentration.
-To get balance in wine, these components must exist in the right ratio to each other.
-Every component plays an essential role in creating a good bottle of wine.
-Too much of one will throw the wine off balance, so each needs to be just right!
+To achieve balance in wine, these components need to exist in the right ratio to each other.
+Every component plays an essential role in creating a good bottle of wine, and too much of any one of them will throw the whole thing off.
+Each one needs to be just right.

 Let’s dive into each of these components and what they bring to a wine.